+5.11.
 The accuracy of output from a detailed and dynamic simulation model is highly influenced by the level of accuracy and detail which is fed into the model.
-In order to help adequately address any perceived performance gap issues, it is vitally important that the information collated and used to predict theoretical performance during design development stage accurately represents the presence and use of systems and services and actual operational patterns, as far as reasonably possible.
+To help adequately address any perceived performance gap issues, it is vitally important that the information collated and used to predict theoretical performance during design development stage accurately represent as far as reasonably possible, the presence of systems, services and operation in use.
 This will be a collaborative process.
-It is advised that the client (assumed NHS regional Boards) develops detailed operational templates for standard or repeatable room types and, over time, builds a library that can be used as a source of information.
-It would be to the advantage of all regional NHS Boards if this resource was developed into a shared central resource.
+It is recommended the client develop detailed operational templates for standard or repeatable room types and, over time, builds a database as a source for future projects.
+A shared NHSS resource, would likely be to the benefit of all Boards.